TodePond/TodePondDotCom/wikiblogarden/better-computing/compiling/parsing/emitting/readme.md

 ### Fatal

-Whether a failure should throw an error or not.
+Whether a failure should interrupt the parse or not.
 Yes or no.

 ### Tree